Control Through Communication and the Managed Information Loop

 The Book

 Control Through Communication was first published by Johns Hopkins University Press in 1989 and reprinted in paperback in 1993.
-Google Books lists the JHU Press edition at 339 pages, in the Studies in Industry and Society series, with ISBN 9780801846137.
-It also notes two prizes: the Waldo Gifford Leland Prize from the Society of American Archivists and an Alpha Kappa Psi Foundation award for business communication scholarship.
+Cambridge Core's Journal of Economic History review record lists the 1989 Johns Hopkins edition at vii + 339 pages.
+Hopkins Press's current publisher page lists the March 1, 1993 paperback at 368 pages with ISBN 9780801846137 and notes two prizes: the Waldo Gifford Leland Prize from the Society of American Archivists and an Alpha Kappa Psi Foundation award for business communication scholarship.

 The book's cases are the Illinois Central Railroad, Scovill Manufacturing Company, and E. I. du Pont de Nemours & Company.
 That selection matters.
 Yates is not telling a generic story about "paperwork."
 She is reconstructing how large organizations learned to coordinate geographically distributed operations, preserve records, compare performance, issue orders, and make local activity answerable to distant management.